kaka-zuumi/VENUSpy/README.md

 <details>
 <summary>Click here to do the example</summary>

 Water is a nonlinear molecule with three atoms, so it has three normal modes.
-The vibrational quanta of each mode will be sampled from a canonical ensemble, which assumes energies in each mode are related by a temperature.
+The vibrational quanta of each mode will be sampled from a canonical ensemble with the `--INITQPa "thermal"` argument, which assumes energies in each mode are related by a temperature.
 The frequency of the modes dictates the distribution of quanta and their energies.
 With xTB, these frequencies are 3653 cm<sup>-1</sup> > 3645 cm<sup>-1</sup> > 1538 cm<sup>-1</sup> for the symmetric stretch, asymmetric stretch, and bending modes, respectively.
 VENUSpy can sample these with:

 ```
 python -u cli.py H2O.input.xyz H2O.input.xtb .  --atomsInFirstGroup "1 2 3" --production 100 --interval 1 --time_step 0.15 --INITQPa "thermal" --TVIBa 298.0 --TROTa 0.0 --n_threads 1 > production.log